NDCMS/lobster/README.md

 As you'll need `~/.local` in your path each time you run lobster, we recommend adding the step above to your login script.

+### Hadoopy (optional)

+For systems using Hadoop for storage, Lobster can access Hadoop directly, avoiding a FUSE mount, via `hadoopy`.
+This is an optional dependency, as it requires compilation and may not work on all systems.
+To install it,
+run:

+    pip install --user -e git+https://github.com/bwhite/hadoopy#egg=hadoopy

 ## Setup

-Because automatic installation of this dependency may fail, we recommend installing `hadoopy` manually with

-    pip install --user -e git+https://github.com/bwhite/hadoopy#egg=hadoopy

-Install lobster itself with
+Install lobster with

     pip install --user https://github.com/matz-e/lobster/tarball/master